dll110/dll110.github.io/_posts/2024-06-09-growing_ca.md

 ---
 layout: post
-title: growing neural cellular automata: embryology and mech interp
+title: growing neural cellular automata, embryology and mech interp
 permalink: /poop/developmentally
-date: 2022/06/09
+date: 2024/06/09
 date_updated: 2024/06/09
-published: false
+published: true
 ---

+_2022/06/09_

 In the days I was young, when I was working in the biology of aging and before mech interp became a salient topic, I came across